mfeinLearn/mfeinLearn.github.io/_posts/2019-06-23-ai_services_of_the_future.markdown

-Validations:
+Validations

 Validations are used to make sure the data that is saved in your database is what you expect it to be to be able to properly process it in your controller.
 Their are built in validations that rails creates and developers has an opportunity to build their own as well.
 I have several validations one in the models and others I have defined in paritals to clean up my code.
 One validation that I implemented in my code is the following: validates :name, :description, presence: true
 This is an active record validation which is denoted by the validates helper as oppose to validate which is a custom validator.
 This validation is making sure that the name and description are present before the object is accepted to be saved the database.
 Whichever model that is being associated to another table by a belongs_to method is required by default.

 Error Messages

    One cool part about rails is that it allows us to add error messages which can help users to understand what they need to input and in what format.
 I used error messages in a partial specifically within the layouts directory.
 In there I defined a partial called _errors.html.erb and added the following code inside of it:

 <ul>
 <% object.errors.full_messages.each do |error_message| %>